 Queensland fruit fly (QFly) incident announced 31 March 2026

-Queensland fruit fly (Qfly) has been detected in the South Perth area.
-Early response activities are underway to delimit the extent of the infestation and support eradication.
+Queensland fruit fly (Qfly) has been detected in the South Perth and Como area.
+Response activities are progessing to support eradication.

 What are DPIRD doing?